Conserved and non-conserved Noether currents from the quantum effective action: Conserved and non-conserved Noether currents

 Let us note here that a relation of the type \eqref{eq:conservationLawDerExpansion} as derived from a quantum effective action may also be useful when $\mathcal{I}_j(x)$ is non-vanishing, as long as this field is known, for example because an external source is coupled to it.
 In that case one may call the expression in brackets on the left hand side of \eqref{eq:conservationLawDerExpansion} a set of {\it non-conserved Noether currents} corresponding to an {\it extended symmetry}.

 A problem with the above derivation is that the expansion on the left hand side of \eqref{eq:conservationLawDerExpansion} does in general not terminate.
 This makes the entire construction somewhat implicit.
 A notable exception is when $\Gamma[\phi] = S[\phi]$ is the microscopic or classical action which contains at most second derivatives of the fields such that the equations of motion are partial differential equations of at most second order.
-In this case the above construction leads to the standard Noether currents of the classical theory.
-In contrast, when the effective action $\Gamma[\phi]$ differs from $S[\phi]$ by the effect of quantum fluctuations, one can not assume that only low orders of a derivatives of the fields are present.
+In this case the above construction leads to the standard Noether currents of the classical theory (the method is called Noether method in ref.\ \cite{Ortin:2015hya}).
+In contrast, when the effective action $\Gamma[\phi]$ differs from $S[\phi]$ by the effect of quantum fluctuations, one can not assume that only low orders of derivatives of the fields are present.
 In fact, the quantum effective action contains in general all orders of a derivative expansion, as well as non-perturbative terms.

 These remarks show that an alternative approach is needed to obtain Noether currents from the quantum effective action when the latter cannot be assumed to have a derivative expansion terminating at finite order.
 To such a construction we turn next.